 Mono pods, in my opinion, are the best way to film yourself and others.
 Don’t mount a camera on your helmet for all shots.
-It’s just booooring and doesn’t show you riding.
+It’s just boring and doesn’t show you riding.
 Carry a mono pod.
-It’s not very hard to use and you get use to it really quick.
+It’s not very hard to use and you get used to it really quick.
 It’s the best way to film yourself and your friends.

 The X-Shot Pro is a huge improvement from the original X-Shot Mono-pod extender.
 It held up to a lot more abuse than the older models.
 I use to constantly break the older models a lot and the X-Shot Pro held up to a season of riding.
 I tested the X-Shot Pro with the Drift HD Ghost and Drift Ghost-S which are some of my favorite cameras for snowboarding.

 Negatives: There are 2 issues with this monopod here.
 If they fixed them it would be hard to recommend another mono-pod unless it was free.

 1. The extender tube pieces or whatever you call em have a little too much flex and don’t lock into place like many of their competitors..
 Although they are thicker they aren’t super tight so it flexes a little too much for my taste.
 It doesn’t seem to cause too many issues when filming but it would be nice to see each section lock into place with a twist like some other mono pod competitors do or use some other tech to help it lock into place.

 2. The neck piece has a little horizontal wobble that makes it a little more chattery when riding.

 Neither of these is deal breakers but I found that other mono

 1. The best thing about the X-Shot Pro is the size when it’s compact at 7.5″ which is great for fitting in most jacket pockets.
 Almost every other mono-pod that I used doesn’t fit in my jacket or pant pockets without it sticking out.